 For the top, cut a piece of plywood at 16”x 34”.
 Apply edge banding to the piece for a cleaner look and finish.

-Once the finish is dry, attach the top using some small butt hinges on the back.
+Once the finish is dry, attach the top using some small butt hinges or a piano hinge on the back.

 And there you have a simple, stylish, and functional storage trunk 🙂